-This factsheet for medical professionals gives a guide for diagnosis, testing and treatment of chronic UTI.
+This factsheet for GPs gives a guide for diagnosis, testing and treatment of chronic UTI.

 If you don’t have time to read this now, you can download this page as a PDF (86KB).

 In 2008 it was estimated that nearly 45% of the world’s population were affected by lower urinary tract symptoms (LUTS), and this is expected to rise.1 Even in acute, uncomplicated urinary tract infections (UTIs), rates of recurrence are high.
 25-35% of patients have symptomatic or microbiological recurrence following standard antibiotic treatment 2 and up to 70% experience another UTI within a year.3 Up to 1.7 million women aged 18+ in Britain suffer from chronic LUTS.4